Hungarian nationality law: Oath of allegiance

 Those who prefer may take an equivalent solemn promise instead of an oath.

 Loss of Hungarian citizenship

 It is not possible for a person to lose Hungarian citizenship involuntarily.
 The exception concerns fraudulent applications for naturalisation (subject to a 20-year time bar after which action cannot be taken).

+A 2019 court case showed that loss of language skill — even if it was at a sufficient level at the time citizenship was granted — is considered by the Hungarian government as a violation of Simplified Naturalisation terms.
+However, the court ruled in favour of the defendant, who was able to retain their citizenship by demonstrating that language skill erodes without the ability to practice.

 Hungarian citizens who hold another nationality and live outside Hungary may renounce their Hungarian citizenship.

 Dual citizenship

 Hungary allows its citizens to hold foreign citizenship in addition to their Hungarian citizenship.
 Some countries, however, do not permit multiple citizenship e.g. adults who acquired Hungarian and Japanese citizenship by birth must declare, to the latter's Ministry of Justice, before turning 22, which citizenship they want to keep.

 Citizenship of the European Union

 Because Hungary forms part of the European Union, Hungarian citizens are also citizens of the European Union under European Union law and thus enjoy rights of free movement and have the right to vote in elections for the European Parliament.
 When in a non-EU country where there is no Hungarian embassy, Hungarian citizens have the right to get consular protection from the embassy of any other EU country present in that country.
 Hungarian citizens can live and work in any country within the EU as a result of the right of free movement and residence granted in Article 21 of the EU Treaty.